karimhassan-808/MedMorph/README.md

     Double-click on an image to open the histogram.
 Get the lowdown on the stats and see your image in a whole new light 💡

 ### 8. Wrapping Up 🏁
     Done?
-Close the window or terminate the app from the command line and call it a day 🙌
+Perfect now close the window or terminate the app from the command line and call it a day 🙌

 # Illustrations 🎨
 ## Gussian noise, denoise